Your support is vital to protecting secularism and true religious freedom in Australia.

 It is neither right nor proper that any religion be granted special and unnecessary privilege to override the rights and freedoms of citizens.

-As we found out in October last year when Prime Minister Scott Morrison discussed the 'existing laws' that permit religious schools to expel gay students, many people are not even aware that these special religious exemptions exist.
+As we found out when during the debate on the Religious Discrimination Bill, when Scott Morrison discussed the 'existing laws' that permit religious schools to expel gay students, many people are not even aware that these special religious exemptions exist.

 The National Secular Lobby urges you to be aware of how your secular freedom will be affected by the issues raised in this election campaign and by those seeking election to public office.